Permission To Use RFE/RL Content

 If choosing excerpts from an article, we require that you note that the material is an excerpt and refrain from altering the meaning, name or integrity of the product.
 RFE/RL reserves the right to revoke permission for use of its content at any time.

-To receive permission to re-use RFE/RL text, photo, audio, or video content, please send an email to: hermanb [at] rferl [dot] org
+To request permission to re-use RFE/RL photo, audio, graphic, or video content:

-Some RFE/RL news products contain content created by outside agencies ("Third-Party Content") such as Associated Press, Reuters, Agence France-Presse, ITAR-TASS, and so on.
+Some RFE/RL news products contain content created by individual photographers and/or outside parties ("Third-Party Content") such as Associated Press, Reuters, Agence France-Presse, ITAR-TASS, and so on.
 Before using any RFE/RL products containing Third-Party Content, you must first obtain permission not only from RFE/RL but from the owner of the rights to the Third-Party Content.

 Links to External Sites